humanlyhuman/torzu/README.md

 Turns out: running an open source project takes a lot more time than I have.
 And then stupid and unnecessary issues like Windows Defender flagging the emulator as malware ruin the rest.
 I am grateful for all your bug reports, help and support, but all that has distracted me from taking the project into the direction I would've liked.

-Today I've accidentally locked myself out of the Tor site out of pure stupidity and one of the things I didn't make a backup of for was the key required to get the same Tor site set back up.

-For these reasons, I have decided to limit public development.
 It is not all over though.
 My plan is to:
- - continue the blog
- - move the blog into a seperate repository
+ - Continue the blog
- - keep this repository updated just enough so it stays compilable on Linux and Windows
+ - Keep this repository updated enough so it stays compilable on Linux and Windows
- - keep the externals updated
+ - Keep the externals updated
- - push some bigger updates from my private upstream whenever I feel like (no promises)
  - NOT publish releases.
 If someone feels like publishing builds they should feel free to do that
  - NOT offer support in any way
-   - feel free to open issues on the main repository though if you feel like an issue REALLY needs my attention
+   - Feel free to open issues on the main repository though if you feel like an issue REALLY needs my attention
- - accept pull requests as long as they are of reasonable quality
+ - Accept pull requests as long as they are of reasonable quality

 Again, thanks to everyone who has supported my efforts so far in any way (even by creating bug reports), I really appreciate it.